 Doig’s unlikely palette and varied approach to the material of paint mediate literal sources into scenes evocative of dreams or recollections.
 At times melancholic or contemplative, Doig’s paintings transport viewers outside the realm of normal daily experience.

-His current exhibition at Michael Werner Gallery, New York, features new paintings and works on paper.
+His current exhibition at Michael Werner Gallery, London, features new paintings and works on paper.
 This body of work shows the artist continuing to push the possibilities of his medium, at times returning to sources and motifs he has explored in recent years and experimenting with various sizes and media.

 Born in Scotland in 1959, Peter Doig was raised in Canada before moving to London in 1979 to study painting.
 He was nominated for the Turner Prize in 1994 and served as a trustee of the Tate Gallery from 1995-2000.